Optimal Preconditioning and Fisher Adaptive Langevin Sampling: Related Work

 There exist works that use some form of global preconditioning in gradient-based samplers for specialized targets such as latent Gaussian models \citep{Cotter2013mcmc, titsiasPapaspiliopoulos16}, which make use of the tractable Gaussian prior.
 Our method differs, since it is more agnostic to the target and learns a preconditioning from the history of gradients, analogously to how traditional adaptive MCMC learns from states \citep{haario2001adaptive, roberts2009examples}.

 Several research works use position-dependent preconditioning $A(x)$ within gradient-based samplers, such as MALA.
 This is for example the idea behind Riemannian manifold MALA \citep{GirolamiCalderhead11} and extensions \citep{Xifara14}.
 Similar to Riemannian manifold methods there are approaches inspired by second order optimization that use the Hessian matrix, or some estimate of the Hessian, for sampling in a MALA-style manner \citep{Qi_hessian-basedmarkov, gewekeTanizaki, stochasticNewtonmcmc}.
+Recently, such samplers and their time-continuous diffusion limits have been theoretically analyzed by obtaining convergence guarantees \citep{Chewietal2020, Li_mirrorLangevin2022}.
 All such methods form a position-dependent preconditioning and not the preconditioning we use in this paper, e.g.\ note that $\mathcal{I}^{-1}$ we consider here requires an expectation under the target and thus it is always a global preconditioner rather than a position-dependent one.
 Another difference is that our method has quadratic cost, while position-dependent preconditioning methods have cubic cost and they require computationally demanding quantities like the Hessian matrix.
-Therefore, in order for these methods to run faster some approximation might be needed, e.g.\ low rank \citep{stochasticNewtonmcmc} or quasi-Newton type \citep{ZhangS11, ensemblepreconditioning}.
-Furthermore, the results in Table \ref{table:large_table} (see also Figure \ref{fig:caravan}) where the proposed FisherMALA method significantly outperforms manifold MALA \citep{GirolamiCalderhead11} in Caravan and MNIST examples, could suggest that position-dependent preconditioning may be less effective in certain type of high-dimensional problems.
+Therefore, in order for these methods to run faster some approximation may be needed, e.g.\ low rank \citep{stochasticNewtonmcmc} or quasi-Newton type \citep{ZhangS11, ensemblepreconditioning}.
+Furthermore, the Bayesian logistic results in Table \ref{table:large_table} (see also Figure \ref{fig:caravan}) show that the proposed FisherMALA method significantly outperforms manifold MALA \citep{GirolamiCalderhead11} in Caravan and MNIST examples, despite the fact that manifold MALA preconditions with the exact negative inverse Hessian matrix of the log target.
+This could suggest that position-dependent preconditioning may be less effective in certain type of high-dimensional and log-concave problems.